Empanada dough the thought alone might feel like a daunting task. But what if I tell you that shouldn’t be that way?

 You can leave it in the fridge if you plan on using it within a day or two or store it in the freezer.

-If you want to use it to make the empanadas divide the dough in half and roll the dough into a rectangle.
+If you are ready to use it, to make the empanadas divide the dough in half.
+Roll the dough into a rectangle of about ¼ inch thick (a bit over ½ centimeter).

 Take a small plate, empanada cutter or large cookie cutter to cut the empanadas.
 If they are to thick flatten more with your rolling pin.